 In yet another article in Time magazine by Alexandra Sifferlin we learn that this is a serious condition.
 Alexandra writes “Doctors say we are focusing too much on weight, but thin people can sometimes carry the most dangerous kind of fat—and not know it”.

-There are many more articles on the subject and what I’ve learned from the ones I have read is that obesity comes in all shapes and sizes and weight is not an indicator of good health.
+It is Skinny Fat – there are many more articles on the subject and what I’ve learned from the ones I have read is that obesity comes in all shapes and sizes and weight is not an indicator of good health.
 Know your body fat percentage (BMI) then determine what you can do about it.
 Commit to lifetime fitness.

 The ways to help combat this epidemic: